ManojkumarDevarapu/rag-document-qa-endee/README.md

 To ensure the RAG pipeline remains functional and demonstrable, a local fallback vector store is used for persistence, while Endee remains integrated as the vector database service.

-**This design mirrors real-world engineering practice, where system constraints are handled gracefully rather than ignored.**
+**This design mirrors real world engineering practice, where system constraints are handled gracefully rather than ignored.**

 ## Tech Stack